 Let me explain.

 Writers, artists, and other creators commonly emphasize the importance of inspiration in the creative process.
-Michael Jackson was a musical icon and there’s a story about the importance he placed on receiving musical inspiration.
+Michael Jackson was a musical icon and there’s a story about the importance he placed on receiving inspiration for his music.

-When a musical inspiration came to him, he knew he had to act on it quickly.
-He would work tirelessly to get the words and the melody together and have it recorded before another artist connected with the same inspiration.
+When a musical inspiration came to him, he knew he had to act on it . . . and possibly quickly.
+He would jump into action to get the words and the melody together and have it recorded before another artist connected with the same idea and inspiration.

 If he did not act quickly, he was aware another artist would receive the creative flow of inspiration and another artist would be the first to produce a new musical inspiration.